Thank you all, for your commitment to and support of Greater Houston Sports Club. We place the ...

 - Please maintain a distance of six feet or more from each other at all times.

 - All Shooting Venues / Golf Cars cleaned and disinfected after each use.

 - Members required to seat no more than two persons per Golf Car.

 - Members will not be charged for additional Golf Cars.

 Once again, on behalf of Greater Houston Sports Club’s leadership team and staff, we want to express our immense appreciation to you, our membership, for your support, friendship, and patronage over the years and especially during this acutely trying time.

-Please see below for links to developing national / local updates and resources regarding COVID-19.
+Please see below for links to developing national and local updates and resources regarding COVID-19.

 Written by: R.K.
 Sawyer